SarahWelcher/cherwelcaravanservices/README.md

 ## Technology Used

-- HTML and CSS was used to create the website.
+- HTML and CSS was used to create the website
-- All wireframes were created using [Balsamiq]()
+- All wireframes were created using [Balsamiq](https://balsamiq.com/)
-- All icons used across the website were found on [Font Awesome]()
+- All icons used across the website were found on [Font Awesome](https://fontawesome.com/icons)
-- [Google fonts]() was used for all typography
+- [Google fonts](https://fonts.google.com/) was used for all typography
+- [amiresponsive](https://ui.dev/amiresponsive) was used for the mock ups

 ***